 - Remove some of the fat from pork shoulders (but it is not necessary to remove all the fat), and slice pork into thin slices.
 Bring them into a large ziplock bag.

 - Grill pork on a grill pan or outdoor grill.
 Pork can be pan-fried on a skillet as well.
-Grill under indirect heat (if using charcoal grill), or medium/low heat (if using grill pan, electric grill, or skillet) to make sure the insides of the pork is completely cook.
+Grill under indirect heat (if using charcoal grill), or medium/low heat (if using grill pan, electric grill, or skillet) to make sure the insides of the pork is completely cooked – check by using a meat thermometer.
 Note that because there is sugar in the marinate, pork will brown/burn quickly on the outside.

 Pickled Vegetables

-- Bring hot water and sugar (see ingredients under "Vegtables and Garnishes") together in a bowl to dissolve sugar.
+- Bring hot water and sugar (as listed in "Vegetables and Garnishes" ingredients) together in a bowl to dissolve sugar.
 Add rice vinegar.
 Stir to combine.

-- Add shredded cucumber and shredded carrots to bowl with vinegar miture.
-Or, if desire, separate vinegar mixture into two bowls and separately pickle cucumber and carrots.
+- Add shredded cucumber and shredded carrots to bowl with vinegar mixture.
+Or, if desired, separate vinegar mixture into two bowls and separately pickle cucumber and carrots.

-- Press the carrots and cucmber down so that they are completely submerged in the mixture.
+- Press the carrots and cucumber down so that they are completely submerged in the mixture.
 Pickle for 30-60 minutes.

 Other Vegetables and Garnishes